Name: Dashad Laquinn Smith aka Sage Smith

 19 year old Dashad Laquinn “Sage” Smith was last seen walking in the 500 Block of West Main Street in Charlottesville, Virginia at 6:30 pm on November 20, 2012.

-She had contacted Erik McFadden (also missing), whom Sage had met online, and made plans to meet near the Amtrak station.
+She contacted Erik McFadden (also missing), whom Sage had met online, and made plans to meet near the Amtrak station.
 Sage has never been heard from again.

-Sage was born Dashad Laquinn Smith on December 13, 1992 to parents Latasha Dennis and Dean Smith.
+Sage Smith was born Dashad Laquinn Smith on December 13, 1992 to parents Latasha Dennis and Dean Smith.
 Her parents separated when she was still a newborn, and her father went to jail on drug charges.

 Sage has an extended family including numerous step siblings due to her parents remarrying new partners.
 She grew closer to her paternal grandmother who primarily raised her in Garrett Square Charlottesville, Virginia.
 Sage eventually returned to her mother’s care, before being placed into the foster system after her mother was deemed unfit to raise her.